Michael Magro, MBA Program Director

 - The course is a graduate course at an AACSB International-accredited institution.

-- If taken prior to admission to the Byrd School, the course was taken within three years of admission.
+- If taken prior to admission to the School of Business, the course was taken within three years of admission.

 - The student earned a minimum grade of “B-” in the course.

 - The course is compatible with the MBA program at Shenandoah University.
 The student shall be responsible for providing a detailed description of each course (i.e., syllabus or catalog entry).
 Final determination of the transfer of credit at the time of admission will be made by the Graduate Admissions Committee.